lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    The force field Vashishta applies only to Si (type 1) and O of SiO2 (type 2), and not to the O and H of H2O, thanks to the NULL parameters used for atoms of types 3 and 4.
+    The force field Vashishta applies only to Si (type 1) and O of SiO2 (type 2),
+    and not to the O and H of H2O, thanks to the NULL parameters used for atoms of types 3 and 4.

+..  container:: justify

     Pair coefficients for lj/cut/tip4p/long are
     defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).
 Therefore, the fluid-solid
     interactions will be set by Lennard Jones and Coulomb potential.

+..  container:: justify

     The number of oxygen atoms from water molecule (i.e. the number of molecule) will be printed in the file *numbermolecule.dat*.

+..  container:: justify

     The shake algorithm is used to
     maintain the shape of the water molecule over time.
 Some of these features have been seen in previous tutorials.

+..  container:: justify

-    Let us delete the overlapping water molecules, and print the positions in a dump file:
+    Let us delete the overlapping water molecules, and print their positions in a *.lammpstrj* file by adding the following lines to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in Addingwater/input.lammps*

     delete_atoms overlap 2 H2O SiO mol yes
     dump dmp all atom 1000 dump.init.lammpstrj